drcscodes/drcs.codes/content/intensive-python/slides/modules-programs.md

 ## Python Scripts

 A Python script is a file containing executable Python code.
 Our `hello.py` script from Day 1 is an example of a Python script.
+Note that a module can be a Python script if it contains code that executes whenever the module

 ## `if __name__ == '__main__'`